AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 This part is optional, nothing in this section should be particularly useful *in the tutorial*.
-However, when we start to be interested in proving more complex programs, it is often possible to reach the limits of Alt-Ergo, which is basically available, and to need some other provers.
+However, when we start to be interested in proving more complex programs, it is often possible to reach the limits of Alt-Ergo, which is basically available, and we would thus need some other provers.

 ## Coq

-Coq, which is developed by Inria, is proof assistant.
+Coq, which is developed by Inria, is a proof assistant.
 Basically, we write the proofs ourselves in a dedicated language and the platform verify (using typing) that the proof is actually a valid proof.